Latency Adjustable Transformer Encoder for Language Understanding: Experiments

-Table~\ref{tab5} provides the results of the zero-shot evaluation for the proposed method in comparison to other recent works.
-The findings demonstrate that the proposed method effectively maintains the global context of the input sequence.
+Table~\ref{tab5} presents the results of the zero-shot perplexity assessment for the suggested method in text generation tasks, offering a basis for comparison with other contemporary studies.
+The findings demonstrate that the method effectively maintains the global context of the input sequence.
 The proposed Attention Context Contribution (ACC) metric performs well, ensuring that the elimination of word-vectors does not compromise the input's global context.
-It is noteworthy that the original GPT-2 model, trained by OpenAI \cite{radford2019language}, benefited from more extensive hardware and dataset resources.
+It is noteworthy that the original GPT-2 model, trained by OpenAI, benefited from more extensive hardware and dataset resources.
 However, our proposed architecture enables efficient adaptation with just a few small epochs.
-Furthermore, the proposed method exhibits superior performance when compared to the DistilGPT2 \cite{sanh2019distilbert} and ZipGPT2 \cite{kurtic2023ziplm} models in the evaluation.
+Furthermore, the proposed technique exhibits superior performance when compared to the DistilGPT2 \cite{sanh2019distilbert} and ZipGPT2 \cite{kurtic2023ziplm} models in the evaluation.

-Table~\ref{tab6} displays the accuracy results of the proposed method compared to GPT-2 and DistilGPT2.
-The proposed method achieves an inference latency three times faster than GPT-2 with an average accuracy drop of 0.55